iomesh/docs/docs/stateful-applications/iomesh-for-mongodb.md

     kubectl apply -f iomesh-mongodb-sc.yaml
     ```

-3. Create a headless service which is used for DNS lookups between MongoDB Pods and the clients within your cluster
+3. Create a headless service which is used for DNS lookups between MongoDB Pods and the clients within your cluster.

     ```yaml
     apiVersion: v1